Jzjsnow/navi-complexity/README.md

 The complexity of navigation in large cities increases with the expansion of transportation networks, which brings a number of problems such as congestion and increased travel costs.
 When analysing urban navigation, previous studies typically assume that travellers make route choices based on global information of transportation networks, but the actual trips are mainly made based on local information.
 Here, using 76 million trips on the Beijing subway, we characterise the information accessed by travellers in a sub-network and measure the navigation difficulty from an information perspective.
 We find that the traveller's decision cost on the local network is much smaller than on the global network and grows more slowly with the number of transfers.
 Furthermore, we calculate the navigation costs of the Beijing subway from 2003 to 2020 and show that the local navigability can be improved while the global navigability worsens during the network growth.
 We also observe a linear relationship of 3/4 between the local and global navigation costs, which suggests that people's decision costs in local navigation can be predicted in the global network.

 ## Code description
+Python codes to replicate the results of the paper:
 - **route_matching.py** is used to calculate the matched paths from the OD records (Results sections 1).

 - **LSI_from_matching.py** is used to calculate the local search information from the matched paths.
 (Results sections 2).